 We’ve talked a lot about your events, but what about the rest of your store?
 Let’s dive into the different ways of expressing your business to be more appealing to customers.

 You might not be the only game store in your area.
 You might not even be the only game store in your town!
-Even if you are, you’re certainly not the only entertainment venue.
-To attract the widest range of customers, you need to start thinking of yourself in the ranks of these other spaces.
+Even if you are, you’re certainly not the only place people go to have fun.
+To attract the widest range of customers, start thinking of yourself in the ranks of these other spaces.

 How do you stand out?

 - Store hours.
-Your store is open a wide range of hours, serving family-friendly audiences, after-school audiences, and late-night audiences.
+Your store is consistently open at accessible hours, serving family-friendly audiences, after-school audiences, and late-night audiences.

 - Location.
-You are close to restaurants, are in a walkable area, and have easy parking access.
+You are close to restaurants, are in a walkable area, and either have easy parking access or are accessible by public transit.
 You are aware of your neighborhood resources, so you can support your customers’ needs.

 - Product Variety.
 You have a wide range of other products that customers can buy, which gives your non-Magic customers something to interact with and further diversifies your potential customer base.

 - Organization and cleanliness.
 You have a regular and thorough cleaning schedule, and your store’s inventory is easy to navigate.
-It is effortless to want to spend more time in your space.
+Players want to spend more time in your space.